 - 10. Clean the mating surfaces of the deck plate and the replacement carriage and way assembly with alcohol and wipe them dry. - 11.
-Position the replacement carriage and way assembly on the base plate, and reinstall the three mounting bolts; leave them loose.

-- 12. Perform the Carriage and Way Alignment procedure. - 13.
+Position the replacement carriage and way assembly on the base plate, and reinstall the three mounting bolts; leave them loose. - 12.
+Perform the Carriage and Way Alignment procedure. - 13.
 Reconnect the carriage to the linear motor bobbin with the four screws removed in step 8, and perform the Motor Bobbin Alignment procedure. - 14.
-Perform the Heads-Extended Switch Checkout and Adjustment and the Off-Rack Switch Checkout and Adjustment procedures.
-Make sure that plugs P50 and P51 are reconnected to the microswitches after adjustment. - Reinstall the head cam tower by using the hardware removed in step 6.
-Torque the mounting screws to 45 inch-pounds. - 16.
-Reinstall and reconnect the Read/Write Matrix board. - 17.
-Reinstall the air shroud assembly. - Clean and reinstall the heads in their correct locations.
-Use the prepositioning tool for initial alignment, and torque the heads to the full 80 inch-ounces. - 19.
-Reconnect the ac power cable, set the PWR ON/OFF switch to ON, and perform the appropriate steps of the Head Alignment Checkout and Adjustment procedure to align the heads. - 20.
+Install plugs P52 and P51 to the microswitches.
+Perform the Heads-Extended Switch Checkout and Adjustment and the Off-Rack Switch Checkout and Adjustment procedures. - Reinstall the head cam tower by using the hardware removed in step 6.
+Torque the mounting screws to 45 inch-pounds.

+- 16. Reinstall and reconnect the Read/Write Matrix board. - 17.
+Reinstall the air shroud. - 18.
+Clean and reinstall the heads in their correct locations.
+Use the prepositioning tool for initial alignment, and torque the heads to the full 88 inchounces. - 19.
+Reconnect the ac power cable, set the PWR ON/ OFF switch to ON, and perform the appropriate steps of the Head Alignment Checkout and Adjustment procedure to align the heads. - 20.
 Perform the Carriage and Way Alignment Check procedure.
 If carriage and way alignment is out of tolerance, the alignment procedure will have to be repeated.
-The heads will have to be removed, but note that further disassembly is unnecessary, as the alignment procedure can be carried out through the access cutout in the air shroud. - 21.
-When carriage and way alignment and head alignment check out, replace the transparent air shroud and the two covers.
+The heads will have to be removed, but note that further disassembly is unnecessary, as the alignment procedure can be carried out through the access plate cutout in the air shroud. - 21.
+When carriage and way alignment and head alignment checkout is accomplished, replace the carriage and way cover and the front and rear covers.